marcelorocks/spotify-reactnative-player/README.md

 A few notes:

 * EXPO does not seem to support objective-c native code.
-This did not seem to be the standard (react native and EXPO have their own libraries, but test requested objective-c for spotify sdk)
+This did not seem to be the standard (react native and EXPO have their own libraries, but this test specifically requested to use objective-c for spotify sdk)

 * I added a small api client/request on the js side even though this could be achieved on the ios sdk.
 I did this because it seemed you wanted the playlists list from their web apis.